manymodels/public-ai/seminar.md

 - (Optional) August 6: Introductions & goals of the seminar
 - August 13: Towards a network of publicly-funded AI labs, with Yoshua Bengio (MILA)
 - August 20: Public compute, with Nicole DeCario (Allen Institute) and Katie Antypas (National Science Foundation)
-- August 27: SEA-Lion, with Leslie Teo (AI Singapore)
+- August 27: SEA-LION, with Leslie Teo (AI Singapore)
 - September 3: AI and the labor market, with Julia Lane (NYU) and Adam Leonard (Texas Workforce Commission)
 - September 10: The role of openness in AI, with Irene Solaiman (HuggingFace)
 - September 17: Democratic AI, with Divya Siddarth and Saffron Huang (Collective Intelligence Project)